timhughes/vagrant_ansible_k8s_cluster/README.md

     vagrant provision

 When all is complete there should be a `kubeadmin.conf` file in the same directory as the `Vagrantfile`.
-This is the authentication config for `kubectl`
+This is the authentication config for `kubectl`:

     export KUBECONFIG=${PWD}/tmp/kubeadmin.conf

-Next see how the kubernetes cluster is running
+Next see how the kubernetes cluster is running:

     kubectl get nodes
     kubectl get all --all-namespaces